iced-espresso/AlphaPose/README.md

     <img src="doc/logo.jpg", width="400">
 </div>

-## This is edition of AlphaPose(https://github.com/MVIG-SJTU/AlphaPose)
+## This is My revision of the AlphaPose(https://github.com/MVIG-SJTU/AlphaPose)

 ## News!